-Consider adding a few mahogany accent pieces, such as a sofa table or nightstands in mahogany if you have a limited budget or the rooms of your home are decorated with a different style.
-Mahogany furniture also is very durable.
-Dining room tables and armoires made of mahogany are excellent investments.
-These large pieces draw immediate attention.
-Ornate carvings in mahogany furniture add instant interest and drama.
+Consider adding a few mahogany accent pieces, such as a sofa table or nightstands in mahogany if you have a limited budget or if the rooms of your home are decorated in different styles.
+Dining room tables and armoires made of mahogany are excellent investments since these large pieces draw immediate attention.
+Any furniture piece with ornate carvings will add instant interest and drama.

 What to Look For